szermatt/emacsclient-commands/README.md

 is reported as failed.

-Normally, `emerge` reuses Emacs current frame, to change that specify either `-tty` to run ediff in the current terminal or `-frame` to open a new frame.
+Normally, `emerge` reuses Emacs current frame, to change that specify either `-tty` to run Ediff in the current terminal or `-frame` to open a new frame.

 The tool also installs the following command bindings to the Ediff control panel:

 C-c C-k
-: ends the ediff session unsuccessfully
+: ends the Ediff session unsuccessfully

 C-c C-c
-: ends the ediff session successfully
+: ends the Ediff session successfully

 To use it with git, add the following to `~/.gitconfig`: